Concerns in Rails: Everything You Need to Know

 class_methods do

-# define class methods here
+# class methods on the including class

 end